-Aluminum enclosures for irrigation booster pumps are the most common.
-Safe-T-Cover also sees requests for water booster pumps, glycol pumps, air conditioning pump systems and many others.
-In our irrigation pump cover blog, we described a custom project for a nationally known dairy company that needed two large irrigation pump covers.
+When it comes to irrigation booster pumps, aluminum enclosures are the most common requested solution.
+Here at Safe-T-Cover, we routinely see requests for water booster pumps, glycol pumps, air conditioning pump systems and more.
+In a 2020 blog post on irrigation pump covers, we described a custom project for a nationally-known dairy company that needed two large irrigation pump covers.

-WHY WOULD YOU NEED TO COVER AN IRRIGATION BOOSTER PUMP?
+WHY sHOULD YOU COVER AN IRRIGATION BOOSTER PUMP?

-We were approached by a customer based on the West Coast that needed to replace two small irrigation booster pump covers located on a marina next to the Pacific Ocean.
-The original enclosures were made from mild steel and had rusted out because of the harsh saltwater environment.
-As with most pump enclosures, the customer needed the equipment to be easily accessible for routine maintenance and preferred it have a hinged roof.
-Since these two pump covers were situated next to a condominium building, they favored a dark green exterior to help them blend in with the surrounding landscape.
-Temperatures in this part of the country can reach up to 110 degrees Fahrenheit, so the ability to remove heat was also vital.
-Finally, the enclosures had to keep equipment secure and protected from vandals.
+A prospective customer based on the West Coast needed to replace two small irrigation booster pump covers situated on a marina with access to the Pacific Ocean.
+The original enclosures were made from mild steel and had rusted out due to the saltwater environment.
+As with most pump enclosures, the customer needed the equipment to have easy access for routine maintenance and preferred it to feature a hinged roof.
+Since these two pump covers were also installed adjacent to a condominium, the client preferred a dark green exterior to help the enclosures blend in with the surrounding landscape.

 ANOTHER SATISFIED CUSTOMER

-Our first communication with the customer was early-February 2019.
-We received the purchase order for the irrigation pump cover a few weeks later in the middle of March.
-The enclosure was manufactured and left our shop on April 8, 2019.
-Prompt service is typical of the Safe-T-Cover staff, as we are usually able to provide a custom enclosure quote within a day and ship most custom projects within four weeks of receiving the order.
-We are proud to have accomplished our client’s needs and they have recently purchased a second identical irrigation booster pump enclosure.
+We first began dialogue with the customer in early February 2019.
+The purchase order for the irrigation pump cover came through in mid-March.
+The enclosure was manufactured and left our Nashville facility on April 8, 2019.
+At Safe-T-Cover, we pride ourselves in quick turnaround times and prompt shipment: even with custom projects, we are usually able to provide an enclosure quote within a day and ship most custom projects within four weeks of order placement.